As an Amazon Associate I earn from qualifying purchases.

 Having an orange creamsicle was one of my guilty pleasures as a kid in the summer, heck even as an adult.
 This keto creamsicle cheesecake hit my taste buds and brought me back to summer as a kid.
 The best thing is that it won’t melt all over the place.

-What is an Orange Creamsicle and What Does it Taste Like?
+What is an Orange Creamsicle & What Does it Taste Like?

 A creamsicle is vanilla ice cream with an orange popsicle coating around the ice cream on a stick.
 The taste was simply magical goodness.
 When you bit into it, it produced a creamy orange flavor that you wanted to last for the whole summer.

-The base ingredients for this orange cheesecake recipe are cream cheese, egg, heavy whipping cream, and mascarpone cheese.
 In most cheesecake recipes you will not find mascarpone but I wanted to make this cake extra special and up the fat some while lowering the carbs.
-Therefore, I kept sour cream out of this recipe and used heavy whipping cream as well.
+Therefore, I kept the sour cream out of this recipe and used heavy whipping cream as well.

 Getting the Flavors Just Right